tatuylonen/wiktextract/README.md

 run the script.
 The correct dump file the name ``enwiktionary-<date>-pages-articles.xml.bz2``.

-The command-line tool may be invoced as follows:
+The command-line tool may be invoked as follows:

 ```
 wiktwords data/enwiktionary-latest-pages-articles.xml.bz2 --out wikt.words --language English --all